 Use Section V to provide an accurate and detailed schedule of activities and documentation of when specific work products will be submitted to DAHP.
 Applicant should allow time for review of draft work products by DAHP staff (generally 15 days).
 Take into account the probability that DAHP will have substantive comments that may require revision by the consultant.
-Schedule must include the dates of May 3, 2018 and July 19, 2018 as the two draft submittal dates for the project.
-The FY18 grants will also have a product due date of August 31, 2018 which must be included on the schedule sheet.
-All reimbursement requests must be received by DAHP no later than Friday, September 29, 2018.
+Schedule must include time for draft review of all reports, documents, publications, HPI forms etc. The FY21 grants will also have a product due date of September 3, 2021 which must be included on the schedule sheet.
+All reimbursement requests must be received by DAHP no later than Friday, September 30, 2021.
 Grant recipients should feel free to submit draft products to DAHP throughout the grant period.

 VI.
-Project Budget
+Project Budget NO MATCH REQUIRED FOR FY2021